informalsystems/quartz/docs/getting_started.md

 This guide is primarily about using the `quartz` tool to get the example app setup.
 For more on building application, see
 - [Building Apps](/docs/building_apps.md) - conceptual overview
-- [quartz-contract-core](/cosmwasm/quartz-contract-core) - main library. provides msgs and handlers
+- [quartz-contract-core](/crates/contracts/core/) - main library. provides msgs and handlers
-  for the handshake and for verifying attestations TODO - link broken
+  for the handshake and for verifying attestations
 - [transfers contracts](/examples/transfers/contracts): transfer app example itself

 Onwards with the installation and running our example app!